 - 15. The developer, or its successor(s) in title to the undeveloped portion of the subject property, will submit a report annually to Lee County, SWFRPC, FDCA and all affected permit agencies.
 This report must describe the state of development and compliance as of the date of submission.
 In addition, the report must be consistent with the rules of the FDCA.
 The first monitoring report must be submitted to the Administrative Director of the DCA not later than one year after the effective date of this Development Order.
-Further reporting must be submitted not later than one year of subsequent calendar years thereafter, until buildout.
-Failure to comply with this reporting procedure is governed by Section 380.06 (18), Florida Statutes.
+Further reporting must be submitted not later than one year of subsequent calendar years thereafter, until build out.
+Failure to comply with this reporting procedure is governed by Section 380.06 (18), FlorIda Statutes.
 The developer must inform successors in title to the undeveloped portion of the real property covered by this Development Order of this reporting requirement.
 This requirement may not be construed to require reporting from tenants or owners of individual lots or units. - 16.
-The Developer applied for an amendment to the DRI DO months of the effective date of this Development Order.
-The amendment to In compliance with a condition of the first development order amendment, the developer did amend this Development Order to incorporated the portion of the Spring Creek DRI located west of US Highway 41 into the Pelican Landing DRI.
-The amendment contained a A legal description of that portion of the Spring Creek DRI, (and along with the conditions of the Spring Creek Development Order which that are applicable to the Spring Creek West property are now incorporated into this development order).
-The impacts of the Spring Creek development will not be considered separately or cumulatively in any future change to the Pelican Landing Development Order.
-A change in the development plan for the Spring Creek property could be a substantial deviation which that would require further analysis of Spring Creek West.
+In compliance with a condition of the first development order amendment, the developer did amend this Development Order to incorporate the portion of the Spring Creek DRI located west of US Highway 41 into the Pelican Landing DRI.
+A legal description of that portion of the Spring Creek DRI, along with the conditions of the Spring Creek Development Order that are applicable to the Spring Creek West property are now incorporated into this development order).
+The impacts of the Spring Creek development will not be considered separately or cumulatively in any future change to the Pelican Landing

+Development Order.
+A change in the development plan for the Spring Creek property could be a substantial deviation that would require further analysis of Spring Creek West.
 The amendment was adopted solely for the purpose of consolidating Spring Creek West and Pelican Landing under the same Development Order and none of Spring Creek West's vested rights will be lost because of the amendment.